imazen/resizer/Plugins/Watermark/readme.md

 Image layers can pre-process the watermark itself using the `imageQuery` attribute.

-Text layers can print values passed in from the querystring if you use the #{key} notation in the `text` attribute, where `key` as a querystring key.
+Text layers can print values passed in from the querystring if you use the #{key} notation in the `text` attribute, where `key` is a querystring key.

 Example configuration: